 The hydrodynamic flow field is slowly being built up from zero velocity to the maximum (Figure 4.3).
-However, the emission of material from the source is constant through the whole simulation.
-This is the reason for the very high concentrations reached at the source point at the beginning of the simulation, see Figure 4.4.
 A plot of the particle tracks along with the instantaneous location of particles is shown in Figure 4.5.

 Due to the settling parameter, some particles will reach the bed and sedimentate before leaving the domain.
 Therefore you will see some particles get stuck in the channel.